premnath018/auction-website/README.md

-Sure, here's your updated documentation for the Auction Website with more emojis for a lively and engaging look:

 # Auction Website

 🔨 **Auction Website** is a platform built with Laravel that allows users to create accounts, verify them via email, and participate in online auctions.
 Users can list products for auction, bid on items, and enjoy a smooth auction experience with features like OAuth login through Google and Twitter.